- Home

 Help Authoring Tools

-Help authoring tools (HAT), like Adobe RoboHelp, MadCap Flare, and ClickHelp, are another type of technical writing tool.
+Help authoring tools (HAT), like Adobe RoboHelp, MadCap Flare, and ClickHelp, are another type of user documentation software focused on technical writing.
 HATs are ideal for smaller teams to create help documentation.
 These tools typically focus on ease of use and single-source publishing for help systems in formats like CHM, WebHelp, and PDF.

 When to use: Use a Help Authoring tool when you need to create and manage help content for software applications, including context-sensitive help, user manuals, and knowledge bases.
 However, if you have complex content management requirements and are dealing with a large volume of documentation, a CCMS is a better option.